AhmadKayyali-Snowflake/Worksafe-Demo/readme.md

 ## Setup Instructions

+### Step 1 - Install and Configure Snow CLI
+1. This project will read your snowflake credentials from your config.toml file that configure when setting up your Snow CLI.
+2. Please follow this documentation to get install SnowCLI: [SnowCLI Installation Guide](https://docs.snowflake.com/en/developer-guide/snowflake-cli/installation/installation)
+3. Please follow this documentation to get configure SnowCLI: [SnowCLI Configuration Guide](https://docs.snowflake.com/en/developer-guide/snowflake-cli/connecting/configure-cli)

-### Step 1 - Activate Virtual Environment & Install Dependencies
+### Step 2 - Activate Virtual Environment & Install Dependencies

 1. This project uses python version 3.11.6
 2. Ensure you are in your project directory: